-- Download the file "me133a_6nov_wand_250_270m.csv" from the course web site.
-This spreadsheet contains 20 seconds of data (sampled at 120 frames per second) from 250 to 270 seconds after the start of the data gathering process.
-Note that the first 10 seconds contains both data on the marker positions as well as OptiTrak's estimate of body configuration.
-The last 10 seconds contains only the data from the 5 markers (the body position estimate is removed). - Download the file "optiTrack_matlab_template.m".
+- Download the data file (in a "csv" format) from the course web site.
+This spreadsheet contains an interval of OptiTrack data (sampled at 120 frames per second) from a period after the start of the data gathering process.
+Note that the first part of the data contains both marker positions as well as OptiTrak's estimate of body configuration.
+The second part contains only the data from the markers (the body position estimate is removed). - Download the file "optiTrack_matlab_template.m".
 This file allows you to read in the data from the .CSV file into MATLAB.
 You need not use MATLAB for this assignment.